ksferreira/discord-to-minecraft/README.md

 Alternatively, you can just change the first line of CCBot.lua to the pathfile of json.lua

 ## This was tested using CC: Tweaked on Minecraft 1.12.2, theoretically this should be fine on other versions of Minecraft, as well as vanilla ComputerCraft.
+Built using the MIT License, feel free to change the code and mess around with it!